On Tightness of Tsaknakis-Spirakis Descent Methods for Approximate Nash Equilibria: Algorithms

 So even when we consider points in the same direction, their $Df$ values will be different by a multiple.
-Why do we not normalize the direction vectors but keep the derivatives ``scaled"?
+Why do we not normalize the direction vectors but keep using Dini derivatives?
 We will see soon that this definition shares good properties: It is easier to analyze and compute the steepest direction. \end{remark}

 Now we present the definition of \SPn s. \begin{definition} $(x,y)\in\Delta_m\times\Delta_n$ is a \emph{\SPn} if and only if for any $(x',y')\in\Delta_m\times\Delta_n$,

 \end{definition}